Thought suppression

-Thought suppression is a psychological defence mechanism.
+Thought suppression is a psychoanalytical defense mechanism.
 It is a type of motivated forgetting in which an individual consciously attempts to stop thinking about a particular thought.
 It is often associated with obsessive–compulsive disorder (OCD).
 OCD is when a person will repeatedly (usually unsuccessfully) attempt to prevent or "neutralize" intrusive distressing thoughts centered on one or more obsessions.
 It is also thought to be a cause of memory inhibition, as shown by research using the think/no think paradigm.
-Thought suppression is relevant to both mental and behavioral levels, possibly leading to ironic effects that are contrary to intention.
+Thought suppression is relevant to both mental and behavioral levels, possibly leading to effects which intensify the intrusive thought, which is contrary to the intention.
 Ironic process theory is one cognitive model that can explain the paradoxical effect.

 When an individual tries to suppress thoughts under a high cognitive load, the frequency of those thoughts increases and becomes more accessible than before.
 Evidence shows that people can prevent their thoughts from being translated into behavior when self-monitoring is high; this does not apply to automatic behaviors though, and may result in latent, unconscious actions.
 This phenomenon is made paradoxically worse by increasing the amount of distractions a person has, although the experiments in this area can be criticized for using impersonal concurrent tasks, which may or may not properly reflect natural processes or individual differences.